GLVis/pyglvis/README.md

 ## Installation

-To install with pip:

 ```bash
 pip install glvis
 ```

-After installing it's good to verify that the notebook extensions are actually working
+After installing it's good to verify that the notebook extensions are actually working:

 ```
 jupyter nbextension list
 ```

-Should give you something like:
+Which should look something like:

 ```
 Known nbextensions: